 The UOP PX-Plus process is used to selectively disproportionate toluene into benzene and xylene products.
 In a simple reactor system similar to that of UOP Tatoray process, toluene is converted to benzene and xylenes.
 Unlike UOP Tatoray, PX-Plus process is para-selective, with the product having a para-xylene concentration in the xylene fraction of about 90%.
 The PX-Plus process provides an economic way to expand capacity of existing para-xylene facilities.

-The process utilizes UOP’s PXP-300 catalyst, characterized by high activity and unmatched stability, which has been proven in several commercial applications over extended operating periods.
+The process uses UOP’s new PXP-500 catalyst, characterized by high activity and unmatched stability.

 The UOP PX-Plus process catalyst offers a set of distinct advantages: